Male European Wasp (Vespula germanica). Scale bar = 5 mm.

 occur in Tasmania.
 The European or German Wasp

 (F.), was first found in a Hobart suburb in 1959 and has since spread to all parts of the State.
 By contrast the English or Common Wasp,

-, is a relative newcomer to the state, where it is believed to have arrived around 1995 and is restricted to south-eastern Tasmania.
+, is a relative newcomer to the state, where it is believed to have arrived around 1995.
 Both species are also present on the mainland.

 European Wasp and English Wasp appear extremely similar and are difficult to tell apart, but currently the former species is more common and widespread in the state.
 Both species have similar life cycles and behaviour.
 Vespid wasps are the most troublesome outdoor insect pest found around homes, in gardens, fruit orchards and especially where sweet foods, fruits or liquids are present.
 With their yellow and black stripes they are familiar to most Tasmanians.